 The Bible has just one author, God.
 This means that we could start with any chapter that describes Jacob’s Return, and work from there.
 However, wisdom encourages us to start with the best detail and the most thorough description.
 That’s why this section is called the ‘Core Chapters’.
 These chapters will describe the return of Jacob to God, and the key events and details that are a part of that description.

-A vast army will be described and destroyed.
+A vast army will be destroyed.

 That army will be headed by someone named Gog, of the land of Magog.

 Names will be referred to that are found in the Genesis 10 Table of Nations.

 The Moon will be as bright as the sun, and the sun will be seven times brighter.

 Planes, trains, trucks and tanks will cease to operate.

 The Holy Spirit will descend upon the people of Israel.